In China's murky waters, global sewage firms seek rewards

 To reverse this, China has pledged to lay 126,000 kilometers of new sewage pipes by 2020, enough to circle the globe three times, and raise urban wastewater treatment by 50 million cubic meters a day, equal to 20,000 Olympic-size pools.

-This has opened the floodgates to sewage specialists, like Israel's Emefcy, RWL Water - controlled by Ron Lauder from Estee Lauder and France's Veolia, who want to grab a share of the market with China's annual environmental spend estimated at 3 trillion yuan ($441 billion) over the next five years.
+This has opened the floodgates to sewage specialists, like Israel's Emefcy EMC.AX, RWL Water - controlled by Ron Lauder from Estee Lauder (EL.N) and France's Veolia (VIE.PA), who want to grab a share of the market with China's annual environmental spend estimated at 3 trillion yuan ($441 billion) over the next five years.

 "Right now the problem of wastewater from agriculture and the countryside is very serious and wastewater treatment work is a weak link," said Tong Weidong, vice-chairman of the legal work commission of China's parliament.